 - Sadist: Maybe not as obvious as with Badger, but Joan smugly relishes the pain she has caused David, Javi, and the others.

-- Skunk Stripe: Has a long white bang.
+- Skunk Stripe: Has a noticeable long white bang on her hair.

 - Smug Snake: Her confidence mostly seems to come from having managed to flip David's muscle (Max, Badger, Lonnie, and others) to her side, and she feels comfortable offering Javi and his friends a deal when they're surrounded by her men and will be vulnerable to walkers if they leave; if Javi goes for broke and just shoots her, her expression makes it pretty clear she didn't see it coming.